Nida (river)

 The Nida [ˈɲida] is a river in central Poland, a left tributary of the Vistula river, into which it flows near Nowy Korczyn).
 The Nida has a length of 154 kilometres and a basin area of 3,844 km2.
 This includes the protected area called Nida Landscape Park.

-The Nida itself is made of two smaller rivers, the White Nida and the Black Nida, which merge in the village of Brzegi (near Checiny).
+The Nida itself is made up of two smaller rivers, the White Nida and the Black Nida, which merge in the village of Brzegi (near Checiny).
 It is a typical lowland river, with little difference in the water level.
 The valley of the Nida is wide, and covered with meadows.
-In its narrowest spot, the river is only 6 m wide, while in its widest spot, it is 79 m wide.
+At its narrowest, the river is only 6 m wide, while at its widest spot, the Nida is 79 m across.
 The depth ranges from 0,4 to 2,6 m.
 The Nida is one of the warmest rivers of Poland; in the summer, its temperature reaches up to 27 degrees C.

 Nida River Valley

 The Nida Valley is a geographic region in southern Poland, along the lower and middle Nida.
 It is 65 kilometres long and 2 - 6 kilometres wide.
 The bottom of the valley is flat and wet, with peat appearing in several locations in the former oxbow lakes.
 The valley is marked by numerous meadows and pastures, and its main urban centers are ancient Lesser Poland towns of Pinczow, Wislica and Nowy Korczyn.